 There are, of course, already other protocols in existence that curl doesn't yet support.
 We are open to supporting more protocols that suit the general curl paradigms, we just need developers to write the necessary code adjustments for them.

 Both new versions of existing protocols and entirely new protocols are usually developed by persons or teams that feel that the existing ones are not good enough.
 Something about them makes them not suitable for a particular use case or perhaps some new idea has popped up that could be applied to improve things.

-Of course, nothing prevents anyone from developing a protocol entirely on their own at their own pleasure in their own backyard, but the major protocols are usually brought to the IETF at a fairly early stage where they are then discussed, refined, debated and polished and then eventually, hopefully, turned into a published RFC document.
+Of course, nothing prevents anyone from developing a protocol entirely on their own at their own pleasure in their own backyard, but the major protocols are usually brought to the IETF at a fairly early stage where they are then discussed, refined, debated and polished and then eventually, ideally, turned into a published RFC document.

 Software developers then read the RFC specifications and deploy their code in the world based on their interpretations of the words in those documents.
 It sometimes turn out that some of the specifications are subject to vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and deploy something that doesn't adhere.
 Writing software that interoperates with other implementations of the specifications can therefore end up being hard work.

 Like software, protocol specifications are frequently updated and new protocol versions are created.